Geneviève Élisabeth Disdéri

 Geneviève Élisabeth Disdéri (née Francart, c.
 1817 – 1878) was an early French photographer.
-In 1843, she married the pioneering photographer André-Adolphe-Eugène Disdéri, partnering with him in their Brest daguerrotype studio from the late 1840s.
+In 1843, she married the pioneering photographer André-Adolphe-Eugène Disdéri, partnering with him in their Brest daguerreotype studio from the late 1840s.
 After her husband left for Paris in 1852, Geneviève continued to run the atelier alone.
 She is remembered for her 28 views of Brest, mainly architectural, which were published as Brest et ses Environs in 1856.
 In 1872, she moved to Paris, opening a studio in the Rue du Bac where she was possibly assisted by her son Jules.
 Trade listings indicate she continued to operate her studio until her death in a Paris hospital in 1878.
 She was one of the first female professional photographers in the world, active only shortly after Bertha Beckmann and Brita Sofia Hesselius.

 Life

 Geneviève-Élisabeth Disdéri was born Geneviève Élisabeth Francart in France in 1817.
 She was the daughter of an industrialist, Nicolas Francart and Geneviève Joséphine Ternois, her father worked in the city called Brest also in France.
 Her father died in April 1832.
 Later on, she met Adolphe Disdéri, a French photographer who began his career as a daguerreotypist.
 Later on he created his own type of carte de visite, it consisted of a small picture secured onto a card.
 He patented that type and it became popular amongst people to collect and exchange them in the late 1850s.